-There’s nothing wrong with looking outside the box when it comes to growing marijuana, as she always appreciates a little creativity.
-Although it sounds farfetched, even scientific research has shown that singing to your marijuana plants can aid in their growth.
+There’s nothing wrong with looking outside the box when it comes to growing weed, as she always appreciates a little creativity.
+Although it sounds farfetched, even scientific research has shown that singing to your cannabis plants can aid in their growth.
 Read this article to learn the benefits of connecting to your plants through the mystery of music.

 Growers are always looking for ways to make their plants grow better, and this is a good chance to look outside the box.
-There are ways to grow marijuana, and then there are unconventional ways to grow marijuana.
-In any case, this is an easy, relatively non-time-consuming practice that you can use (that studies have shown works) to make your marijuana plants grow better.
+There are ways to grow weed, and then there are unconventional ways to grow weed.
+In any case, this is an easy, relatively non-time-consuming practice that you can use (that studies have shown works) to make your cannabis plants grow better.

 Studies to prove it